-The revised commercial outlook for the A380 program has not triggered any impairment losses capitalised development costs or jigs and tools for assets dedicated to the programme.
+The revised commercial outlook for the A380 programme has not triggered any impairment losses capitalised development costs or jigs and tools for assets dedicated to the programme.

-Property, plant and equipment decreased by € -303 million to € 16,610 million (2016: € 16,913 million) mainly at Airbus Helicopters (€ -210 million), primarily driven by the disposal of Vector.
+Property, plant and equipment decreased by \in -303 million to \in 16,610 million (2016: \in 16,913 million) mainly at Airbus Helicopters (\notin -210 million), primarily driven by the disposal of Vector.